DARVO: Effectiveness

 DARVO tactics are more successful when abusers can take advantage of societal beliefs and stereotypes to convince their audience of their new narrative.
 In the case of sexual violence, assailants sometimes victim-blame by appealing to societal opinions on gender roles and power dynamics.
 Stereotypes can help perpetrators: if an assailant is a wealthy white man, he may be perceived as authoritative and sincere, whereas if an accusation against him was made by a journalist, they might be seen as predatory and thus less trustworthy.
-Stereotypes can also limit the effectiveness or opportunity for DARVO tactics: one example is how the ethnic stereotype of Black men as dangerous predators makes it harder for assailants who are Black men to employ DARVO.
+Stereotypes can also limit the effectiveness or opportunity for DARVO tactics: one example is how the ethnic stereotype of black men as dangerous predators makes it more difficult for assailants who are black men to employ DARVO.
 Similarly, gender stereotypes about sexual violence help explain why DARVO in assault cases grows more effective where a woman has assaulted a man, rather than vice versa.

 DARVO is able to move perceptions of responsibility and blame from attackers to victims, when studied in cases of sexual abuse.
 One study found that DARVO made observers see perpetrators as less responsible for a described case of abuse and less abusive in general, than in cases where DARVO was not used.
 Victims were likewise seen as more responsible for the abuse against them, and more abusive.
 The study also found that DARVO reduces the believability of victims and perpetrators when it is used.
 Even though both sides are seen as less credible by observers, this still hurts victims more: they often need to meet a high standard of credibility to be taken seriously or to successfully report or litigate cases of sexual violence.

 Knowledge of DARVO makes observers less likely to be manipulated by it.
 In the previous study, the negative effects of DARVO were lessened for observers who had previously learned about how DARVO works.
 This made observers less likely to blame the victim or decide the victim should be punished, and more likely to agree that the perpetrator should be punished.